Shelby219/RPSLS_Terminal_App/development-log.md

 Score_board.rb is possibly not needed as an MVP, it is a bit complicated at the moment.
 The KISS method is important!

 Got extremely stuck on checking if a variable was in an array (In Weapons.rb file), I was stuck on the fact it is an array of arrays.
 Parentheses was the issue..... :/.
 Solved!

+Decided to scrap the score_board.rb for the moment, it was complicating things quite a bit.
+Significant progress on game_round.rb, stuck on a few errors, no method error etc. Rework file requiring, and the control flow I think.

+## Status Update #4
+Saturday 25th of April